Skip to main content

 Frequently Asked Questions

-How do you prevent prompt injection in tool calls?
+How do you prevent indirect prompt injection in tool calls?

 Pattern matching.
 Catches known attack signatures in ~1ms: hidden HTML, role markers, encoded payloads, and Unicode obfuscation.